Growth of the Soil – Knut Hamsun

 SPOILERS BELOW, DO NOT READ IF YOU DON’T WANT IT RUINED!

 Growth of the Soil is a book dedicated to the willpower, testament, and dedication of the simple and free man.
 It is a book dedicated to the nature of hard-work.
-It is a book dedicated to a look into the past, with fond memories and inquiry.
+It is a book dedicated to a look into the past, with fond memories and indulgence.

 The setting is rural and non-trodden grounds of Norway.
 The time is the early 1800s.
 What is there to do?
 Frankly, not much besides farming and trying to find yourself through god and hard work.
 This is exactly what this book does, and Hamsun does it so brilliantly.

 The human spirit yearns for (sorry Communists) hard-work and toiling.
 There is an old saying, “Work Hard.
 Hard work is the best investment a man can make.”, this is irrevocably true.
 The human spirit wants to work hard, because when you work hard, you achieve something greater than yourself, this will carry on past your mortal existence on this Earth and will continue to effect those after you, and will forever be immortalized to you.

 This is true in all facets of epics, myths, even modern movies and stories.
 The struggling warrior works his damnedest to fight that mythical beast and wins!
 When a story is just about how a man got rich and didn’t work a day in his life and just lounged around, no-one will read this, besides perhaps those who do not have this yearning, which are select few people in our society.

 Isak doesn’t fight a monster, he doesn’t win big by fighting for the civil rights of a oppressed person, and he doesn’t strike it rich finding treasure.
 Isak farms, and creates one of the greatest possessions a man can have, a family.
 He is the embodiment of what we want in life, whether subconsciously or consciously.
 We want to work hard and achieve something great, in this case a large family and a great farm.